smithy-lang/smithy-language-server/README.md

 2. Unzip the downloaded zip file.
 3. Run the language server by executing the following command:
       ```bash
-      java -jar /path/to/unziped/folder/smithy-language-server-0.x.x.jar [port-number]
+      java -jar /path/to/unziped/folder/smithy-language-server-0.x.x.jar [--port-number <port>]
-      // Usually the default port-number is set to 0
+      // [--port-number] is optional (the default port number is set to 0).
       ```

 #### Neovim (JDK 21 is required)